Call our 24/7 Crisis Line: 403-233-CARE (2273)

 WHAT TO EXPECT WHEN YOU CALL

-The Family Support Worker will ask you about your specific needs and family situation.
-The Worker will then work with you to determine which service best suits your needs.
-The Worker will also ask you the names of your children, the children’s birth date, address, if your child has allergies, special needs, or medications that they are prescribed.
+Our Family Support Worker will ask about your specific needs and family situation, and work with you to determine which service best suits your needs.
+They will gather information: your address, your children's names, children’s birth dates, and if your child has allergies, special needs, or prescribed medications.

-- Transporting your child to and from the nursery
+- Transport your child to and from the nursery

-- Providing your child’s Alberta Health Care number
+- Provide your child’s Alberta Health Care number

-- Supplying any medication your child requires in the original container clearly labeled
+- Supply any medication your child requires in the original container (clearly labeled)

 HOW WE HELP